I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11ddi-copystructurecount.md

 <p>The driver can use the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> callback function to set an error code.
 For more information about setting error codes, see the following Remarks section.</p>

 ## -remarks
 <p>The driver should not encounter any error, except for D3DDDIERR_DEVICEREMOVED.
 Therefore, if the driver passes any error, except for D3DDDIERR_DEVICEREMOVED, in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function, the Direct3D runtime determines that the error is critical.
 Even if the device is removed, the driver is not required to return D3DDDIERR_DEVICEREMOVED; however, if the device removal interferes with the operation of <b>CopyStructureCount</b> (which typically should not happen), the driver can return D3DDDIERR_DEVICEREMOVED.</p>

 <p><b>CopyStructureCount</b> takes the filled-size value of the append buffer UAV (a UAV that supports push and pop-up operations on structures like on a stack) and copies this value to an offset into the destination buffer.
 The graphics hardware uses a 4-byte filled-size value to keep track of how much data is filled in the append buffer UAV. </p>

-<p>The driver should not encounter any error, except for D3DDDIERR_DEVICEREMOVED.
-Therefore, if the driver passes any error, except for D3DDDIERR_DEVICEREMOVED, in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function, the Direct3D runtime determines that the error is critical.
-Even if the device is removed, the driver is not required to return D3DDDIERR_DEVICEREMOVED; however, if the device removal interferes with the operation of <b>CopyStructureCount</b> (which typically should not happen), the driver can return D3DDDIERR_DEVICEREMOVED.</p>

-<p><b>CopyStructureCount</b> takes the filled-size value of the append buffer UAV (a UAV that supports push and pop-up operations on structures like on a stack) and copies this value to an offset into the destination buffer.
-The graphics hardware uses a 4-byte filled-size value to keep track of how much data is filled in the append buffer UAV. </p>